sahilbabu/hdwallpaper/wp-content/plugins/child-theme-configurator/readme.txt

 == Add Imports ==

 You can add additional stylesheets and web fonts by typing @import rules into the textarea on the @import tab.
 Important: The Child Theme Configurator adds the @import rule that loads the Parent Theme's stylesheet automatically.
-You do not need to add it here.
+Do not need to add it here.

+== Files ==

+= Parent Templates =

+You can copy PHP template files from the parent theme by checking the boxes.
+Click "Copy Selected to Child Theme" and the templates will be added to the child theme directory.

+CAUTION: If your child theme is active, the child theme version of the file will be used instead of the parent immediately after it is copied.
+The functions.php file is generated separately and cannot be copied here.

+= Child Templates =

+Templates copied from the parent are listed here.
+These can be edited using the Theme Editor in the Appearance Menu.
+Remove child theme images by checking the boxes and clicking "Remove Selected from Child Theme."</p>

+= Child Theme Images =

+Theme images reside under the <code>images</code> directory in your child theme and are meant for stylesheet use only.
+Use the media gallery for content images.
+You can upload new images using the image upload form.

+= Child Theme Screenshot =

+You can upload a custom screenshot for the child theme here.
+The theme screenshot should be a 4:3 ratio (eg., 880px x 660px) JPG, PNG or GIF.
+It will be renamed "screenshot".

 == Preview and Activate ==